 - September 2009

-FEMA has developed a new Fact Sheet summarizing the requirements for the mapping of impacted areas landward of Provisionally Accredited Levee systems when the 24-month data and documentation submittal period expires.
+FEMA has developed Procedure Memorandum 53: Guidance for Notification and Mapping of Expiring Provisionally Accredited Levee Designations - Factsheet (Sept 2009) that summarizes the requirements for the mapping of impacted areas landward of Provisionally Accredited Levee systems when the 24-month data and documentation submittal period expires.
 The requirements in Procedure Memorandum No. 53.

 - July 2009